John Joseph Mathews: Wah'kon-tah and Sundown

 His most well-known work is Sundown (1934), his only novel.
 Mathews is described as introducing "the modern American Indian novel", a pattern for future works by Native American authors.
 It is marked by its realism, as Mathews wanted to represent the Indian in a way that had not been recognized in European-American cultural stereotypes.
+The novel was written rather quickly between 1933 and 1934, after being solicited by the publisher Longmans, Green, and Co.
+The book was published in November 1934.
+Mathews maintained he wrote the book "without any inspiration" and that he never fully read it after publication.
+Although he later admitted he read part of it in 1948 and found it "not in the least bad."